 Fifth section is all about tyres.
 You can toggle between tyre wear, tyre temperatures, tyre pressures and ideal values for the compound in use.
 The app knows ideal temperatures and pressures for all the cars currently available in Assetto Corsa and will color them accordingly.

 Besides these five sections, there are also so-called "Dominant events", where all the sections will be hidden temporarily to get your maximum attention on the message.
-Currently, dominant events are: major FFB clipping (the app won't bother you unless it's really significant), setting a best time, setting a personal best time and "session is soon about to end" notification.
+Currently, dominant events are: major FFB clipping (the app won't bother you unless it's really significant), wheel direction detection at race start, setting a best time, setting a personal best time and "session is soon about to end" notification.

 A quick FAQ (please read before posting in the support thread):